Fixed-Price Approximations in Bilateral Trade: Introduction

 \subsection{Prior Work}

 Since the seminal work of Myerson and Satterthwaite \cite{Myerson}, a large literature has emerged that characterizes the optimal incentive-compatible mechanisms in various settings.
-When the strong budget balance condition is imposed, \cite{hagerty} shows that dominant-strategy mechanisms for bilateral trade must essentially be fixed-price mechanisms, which we study in this paper for their strategic simplicity. \cite{drexlkleiner15} and \cite{shaozhou16} show that fixed-price mechanisms can be optimal even when the budget balance condition is relaxed to a no-deficit condition.
+When the strong budget balance condition is imposed, Hagerty and Rogerson \cite{hagerty} showed that dominant-strategy mechanisms for bilateral trade must essentially be fixed-price mechanisms, which we study in this paper for their strategic simplicity.
+Drexl and Kleiner \cite{drexlkleiner15} and Shao and Zhou \cite{shaozhou16} show that fixed-price mechanisms can be optimal even when the budget balance condition is relaxed to a no-deficit condition.

 The two papers most closely related to ours are \cite{Dobzinski-Blumrosen} and \cite{efficientMarketsWithLimitedInformation}.
-The former shows that there is a randomized choice of a price based on the seller's distribution which provides a $(1-1/e)$-approximation to the optimal welfare (i.e., the expected welfare provided by the mechanism is at least $1-1/e$ times the optimal welfare).
+In \cite{Dobzinski-Blumrosen}, Dobzinski and Blumrosen show that there is a randomized choice of a price based on the seller's distribution which provides a $(1-1/e)$-approximation to the optimal welfare (i.e., the expected welfare provided by the mechanism is at least $1-1/e$ times the optimal welfare).
 This approximation improves the bounds shown in previous work by \cite{blumrosendobzinski14} and \cite{colini-baldeschietal16}.
-On the other hand, \cite{efficientMarketsWithLimitedInformation} shows that one can get a $1/2$-approximation of welfare by just posting a sample from the seller distribution as a price (also in the asymmetric setting).
+On the other hand, Dütting et al \cite{efficientMarketsWithLimitedInformation} show that one can get a $1/2$-approximation of welfare by just posting a sample from the seller distribution as a price (also in the asymmetric setting).
 Approximations to gains from trade have also been extensively studied in the literature \cite{best-of-both-worlds, approximating-gft-in-bilateral-trading, strongly-budget-balanced, McAfee, FixedPriceApproximability, Kang}.
-In particular, \cite{McAfee} shows that in the case of identical buyer's and seller's distributions, setting the price $p$ to be the {\em median} of the distribution achieves a $1/2$-approximation to optimal gains from trade.
-More recently, \cite{Kang} shows that choosing the {\em mean} also achieves a $1/2$-approximation to optimal gains from trade, and this choice is in fact best possible among all fixed prices for a given distribution.
+In particular, McAfee \cite{McAfee} showed that in the case of identical buyer's and seller's distributions, setting the price $p$ to be the {\em median} of the distribution achieves a $1/2$-approximation to optimal gains from trade.
+More recently, Kang and Vondrák \cite{Kang} showed that choosing the {\em mean} also achieves a $1/2$-approximation to optimal gains from trade, and this choice is in fact best possible among all fixed prices for a given distribution.
+Even in more general two-sided markets (with more than two agents), Colini-Baldeschi et al \cite{approx-comb-auctions} and Brustle et al \cite{Brustle2017ApproximatingGF} have shown constant approximations of welfare and gains from trade, respectively.
+Along these lines, Cai et al \cite{Cai2021OnMG} have shown approximations even when various constraints on the transactions are enforced.